-After being England manager, Glen went on to manage Southampton, Tottenham Hotspur and Wolves with limited success.
+After being England manager, Glenn went on to manage Southampton, Tottenham Hotspur and Wolves with limited success.
 He went on to start his own Football Academy in 2008 based in Spain.
-The aim of the academy was to give another chance to young players released by football clubs in England to become professional players.
-Ikechi Anya was his first player at the academy to get a professional contract at a club, with Sevilla Atlético in Spain.
+The aim of the academy was to give another chance to young players; released by football clubs in England to become professional players.
+Ikechi Anya was his first player at the academy to get a professional contract at a club; with Sevilla Atlético in Spain.

-He continues to have many offers to come back to football management but found himself in demand as a football pundit working mainly with Sky Sports but also working for ITV during their coverage of the 2014 World Cup in Rio.
+He continues to have many offers to come back to football management.
+But found himself in demand as a football pundit working mainly with Sky Sports; but also working for ITV during their coverage of the 2014 World Cup in Rio.

-In 2007, Glenn Hoddle was inducted into the National Football Museum Hall of Fame which cited him as one of the most gifted English footballers of his generation.
+In 2007, Glenn Hoddle was inducted into the National Football Museum Hall of Fame; which cited him as one of the most gifted English footballers of his generation.

-Book Glen Hoddle today!
+Book Glenn Hoddle Today